 The Regulatory Services Division (RSD) provides effective oversight of regulated programs as authorized by the Texas Legislature.
 Regulatory authority varies by program, and may extend to partnerships with other federal, state and local agencies.
-Current programs include Capital Access Pass (CAP), Compassionate Use Program (CUP), Handgun Licensing (LTC), Ignition Interlock Device (IID), Precursor Chemical and Laboratory Apparatus (PCLA), Private Security, Texas Metals Program and Vehicle Inspection (Safety, Emissions).
+Current programs include Capitol Access Pass (CAP), Compassionate Use Program (CUP), Handgun Licensing (LTC), Ignition Interlock Device (IID), Precursor Chemical and Laboratory Apparatus (PCLA), Private Security, Texas Metals Program and Vehicle Inspection (Safety, Emissions).

 The Regulatory Services Division (RSD) provides oversight using a three-strategy approach: 1) Issuance 2) Modernization and 3) Compliance and Enforcement.

 The Regulatory Services Issuance section is responsible for issuing regulatory licenses and permits, and for tracking the number of license and permit holders.
 Regulatory Services Issuance ensures the integrity of regulatory programs through a rigorous licensing process, which includes receiving and reviewing license and permit applications and ensuring compliance with applicable policies, codes, and statutes.